moabs81/scaffold2/readme.md

 1. Clone this repo to a separate location in your code directory, eg. 'code\scaffold'
 2. Copy the entire root, as-is, into your new project empty project directory
 3. After the copy, delete the .git file from the new project directory - this is the main reason not to clone this directly, as doing so may mess with your new project repo
 4. Open 'package.json' and update it with your project title, version, description, and author.
-NOTE: IF YOU WOULD LIKE TO USE REACT WITH THIS SCAFFOLD, SEE THE BELOW SECTION TITLED 'NOTES ABOUT REACT'
+NOTE: IF YOU WOULD LIKE TO USE REACT WITH THIS SCAFFOLD, SEE THE BELOW SECTION TITLED 'NOTES ABOUT REACT' AND BE WARNED - IT'S A MESS...
 5. Now run <code>npm i</code> or <code>yarn install</code> to install the scaffold.
 Is there a more elegant way to do this?
 Yes, it's called [Yeoman](http://yeoman.io/learning/) and someday I'll figure that out :)

 #### How to run